fscj-4raxhel/intro-to-computing/notes/chapter4.md

 | `long`     | `double` | add a 0 fraction part
 | `float`    | `double` | add low-order 0 digits to fraction

+Note that `byte` and `short` are always converted into `int` before any calculation.

 We can also explicityly direct the compiler to change the type.
 This process is called `cast`.
 Using `cast` we can do a "narrowing" conversion which may cause information loss for example, casting a `double` value into `int` loses the fraction part.

+## Variables
+Variables or variable identifiers are named storage of certain type.
+They are abstractions of the hardware level memory cells at the programming language level.

+For each programming language, there are identifier rules and conventions.
+For example in Java, an identifier is the sequence of letters, numbers and `$` or `_`, starting with letters.
+There are also conventions of naming things.
+Fore example camelCase where the first word starting with all lower case while each subsequent word has a captial letter.